Mark Webber Calls Daniel Ricciardo 'The Most Reliable Driver in F1'

-Despite a string of car troubles through 2017, Red Bull Formula One driver Daniel Ricciardo has performed exceptionally well on Sundays.
-His ability to push the struggling RB13 to a handful of podiums during the first half has caught the attention of fans, as well as one former driver—Red Bull Racing great Mark Webber.
-The Aussie recently complimented his fellow countryman's consistency throughout the year, giving him some especially high praise.
-According to him, Ricciardo is one of the best in the biz, and if he had a better car, you'd be seeing him in the winner's circle even more.
+Despite a string of car troubles through 2017, Red Bull F1 driver Daniel Ricciardo has performed exceptionally well on Sundays.
+His ability to push the struggling RB13 to a handful of podiums during the first half has caught the attention of fans, and one former driver -- Red Bull great Mark Webber.
+The Aussie complimented his fellow countryman's consistency throughout the year, giving him some especially high praise.
+According to him, Ricciardo is one of the best in the biz, and if he had a better car, you'd be seeing is name in the winner's circle even more.

-Webber amplified Ricciardo's talent by pointing out the issues Red Bull hs had with the car's Renault-sourced powerplants.
+Webber amplified Ricciardo's talent by pointing out the issues they've had with the car's Renault-sourced powerplants.

 This, however, has not phased Ricciardo's steady pace.
-He even scored a win in Baku with the hobbled machine, proving that he could likely do much more with a suitable car.
-He currently sits in fourth place for the driver's title, behind Ferrari ace Vettel and Mercedes's duo of Hamilton and Bottas.
+He even scored a win in Baku with the hobbled machine, proving that he could do much more with a suitable car.
+He currently sits in fourth place for the drivers title behind Ferrari ace Vettel and Mercedes' pair of Hamilton and Bottas.

 "Daniel is just so solid on Sunday afternoons, he's the most reliable driver in F1 in that you know what he's going to deliver week-in, week-out," Webber noted.
 "He's always got the most out of what they've given him and it's hard to see how he could have done much more."

-Ricciardo's Red Bull teammate Max Verstappen has perhaps suffered more due to the car's reliability issues.
-There was a stretch earlier in the year where the young Dutchman had five DNFs in eight starts, with all but one being at the fault of the car.
+Ricciardo's Red Bull teammate Max Verstappen has perhaps suffered worse from the car's reliability issues.
+There was a stretch earlier in the year where the young Dutchman had 5 DNFs in 8 starts with all but one being at the fault of the car.
 Webber admitted this problem, backing up team boss Christian Horner's statement earlier in the year that Verstappen has been especially mature for his age.

-"When it comes to Sundays, [Verstappen] hasn't made many mistakes at all, it's been a lot of high-profile reliability retirements where he's lost a truckload of points, so that's been hard for him to swallow," the elder Aussie said.
+"When it comes to Sundays, [Verstappen] hasn't made many mistakes at all, it's been a lot of high-profile reliability retirements where he's lost a truckload of points, so that's been hard for him to swallow."

 - RELATEDNo More 'Shoey' Celebrations For Red Bull F1's Daniel RicciardoGoodbye, old friend.READ NOW